apache/celix/documents/scheduled_events .md

 To process a scheduled event directly, you can use the `celix_bundleContext_wakeupScheduledEvent` C function or `celix::ScheduledEvent::wakup` C++ method.
 This will wake up the scheduled event and call its callback function.

-An optional wait time can be provided to block until the event is done.
-If the wait time is not zero, the function will block until the scheduled event callback is called or the wait time duration has elapsed.
-If the wait time is zero, the function will return immediately.